saybuser/HD-MILP-Plan/README.md

 ii) Training DNN: The toolkit [6] is used to train DNNs.
 The final training parameters were recorded into dnn.txt file.

 iii) Solver: Any off-the-shelf MILP solver works.
-In our paper [1], we used CPLEX solver [4].
+In our papers [1,2], we used CPLEX solver [4].

 For i) any domain simulator and for ii) any DNN training toolkit works.
 Example dnn.txt and domain files (under translation folder) are provided for navigation, hvac and reservoir domains.
 Therefore to run the planner, you will only need iii).